ChristianKoplenig/SMIT/README.md

 - Run container with following options:

 		 docker run --env DISPLAY=$DISPLAY --volume /tmp/.X11-unix:/tmp/.X11-unix --name <your_container_name> <your_image_name>

-	> [!Note]
-	> Add `--rm` flag to remove the container after each use.
+	- Add `--rm` flag to remove the container after each use.
 No user data will be persisted or stored on your system.

 ## Usage